tssmits/tssmits.github.io/_posts/2018-11-06-first-post.markdown

 title:  "First Post"
 categories: other
 slug: first-post
+description: >-
+  This is the very first post of this website and I'm very excited about it.
 ---
 This is the very first post of this website and I'm very excited about it.